dergeberl/kubeteach/README.md

 **Note:** kubeteach is not designed to deploy it to a production cluster.
 I recommend to use [kind](https://kind.sigs.k8s.io/) to use kubeteach and learn kubernetes.
 There is **no** deletion job for created objects from exercises.

+**Kubeteach is still in a very early stage of development, which means it may not always be stable and major api changes are necessary.**

 ## Preparation

 To install kubeteach you need a kubernetes cluster.
 I recommend [kind](https://kind.sigs.k8s.io/) as a local environment, checkout the [kind quick start](https://kind.sigs.k8s.io/docs/user/quick-start/).